 Ruth Bancroft turns 100 years old, and the Ruth Bancroft Garden celebrates this milestone with a year of special events.

-Our Marco Polo Stufano Fellow, Becky Rice, studies with Bancroft.
-She becomes the garden's first executive director in 2005.
+Our Marco Polo Stufano Fellow, Becky Rice, studies with Bancroft and becomes the garden's executive director in 2005.

 Ownership of the garden is transferred to the new nonprofit, Ruth Bancroft Garden, Inc.